humdrum-tools/humdrum-documentation/guide/ch15/index.md

 Notice that the half-note C5 has been repeated.
 The <span class="option">p</span> option has caused each repetition of the data token to be placed in parentheses so they can be easily recognized.
-By using **ditto,** we have transformed previously passing intervals into explicit sonorities whose intervals can now be identified by **hint.** We can combine the two commands in a single pipeline:
+By using <span class="tool">ditto</span>, we have transformed previously passing intervals into explicit sonorities whose intervals can now be identified by <span class="tool">hint</span>.
+We can combine the two commands in a single pipeline:

 ```bash